What is anaphylaxis?

 Let people know about the allergy and its management

-Wear a medical bracelet
+Consider a medical bracelet for your child

 This lets people know about your child’s particular allergy.
 This can be important if your child has an allergic reaction and there are no people around who know about their allergy.